tomasoak/datahopper/README.md

 <br>
 Developed aiming at saving many solutions that I have found working as Data Scientist.
 <br>
-Hope this can be helpful to you as well.
+Hope this can be helpful to you as well :)

 You can find out more on [PyPI](https://pypi.org/project/data-hopper/)